of Reliability, Accuracy and Authenticity

 preservation of the records under investigation?

-The Domain 2 Task Force will begin by testing the applicability of the archival concepts of reliability,
+The Domain 2 Task Force began by testing the applicability of the archival concepts of reliability,

 accuracy and authenticity as defined above to the records studied by this

 Project.
-The working groups within Domain 2 will research the literature of
+The working groups within Domain 2 researched the literature of

-each discipline and draw on the case study research to form an understanding
+each discipline and drew on the case study research to form an understanding

 of the significance of the terms reliability, accuracy and authenticity in

 each focus area.
 From this understanding, a theory of ideal record-making

 and recordkeeping processes in the context of each activity was devised that